vgchange -an

 # fdisk /dev/sdb

-To get the size of the disks, run the command with a very large size, the error message tells it ;-)
+[...]To get the size of the disks, run the command with a very large size, the error message tells it ;-)

-# mdadm --create /dev/md/0 --level 1 --raid-devices=2 --size=<size> /dev/sda1 /dev/sdb1
+# mdadm --create /dev/md/0 --level 1 --raid-devices=2 --size=<size> /dev/sda1 /dev/sdb1Metadata 1.2 is fine, GRUB 2 can boot from it.

-In the following example I’ll use two partitions, feel free to adapt to your needs.
+# fdisk /dev/md/0In the following example I’ll use two partitions, feel free to adapt to your needs.

 Boot partition with at least 200M

-LUKS partition for the rest, type “Non-FS data” (da
+LUKS partition for the rest, type “Non-FS data” (da)

 Use AES-XTS to prevent a possible CBC malleability attack and a longer iteration time to make brute force attacks more difficult.
 AES-XTS is default since Jessie.